turalfatullayev/Image_Segmentation_AI_DeepLearning/README.md

 # U-Net Semantic Segmentation — Oxford-IIIT Pet Dataset

 A PyTorch implementation of U-Net for binary semantic segmentation, trained on the Oxford-IIIT Pet Dataset.
-This project was developed as part of the **AI and Deep Learning** course (Academic Year 2024–2025).
+This project was developed as part of the **AI and Deep Learning** course .

 ---